opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 }
 ```

-Below are some variables you can include in your message using mustache language to see more information about your monitors.
+Below are some variables you can include in your message using Mustache templates to see more information about your monitors.

 ### Available variables